 - How to view the calculated recovery window. - How to evaluate, mark, and delete backup using a recovery window retention policy.

-Viewing the Calculated Recovery Window
+2.2.2.1 Viewing the Recovery Window

-By using any of the following methods, you can view the actual, calculated recovery window:
+You can view the actual, calculated recovery window by invoking any of the following subcommands:

-- By invoking the MANAGE subcommand in debug mode (along with the -n option). - By using the SHOW-SERVERS subcommand.
+- MANAGE subcommand in debug mode (along with the -n option). - SHOW-SERVERS subcommand.